A Sense of Conspiracy: Notes on The Tom Woods Show, Episode 1810

 Woods concludes that, while undoubtedly there are bad actors in the world, attempting to understand what these people are really up to distracts us from more fruitful endeavors.
 We make better use of our time by learning economics and sharing this knowledge with others.

 Woods, however, appears to be of two minds.
-At one point, he weakens the case against the conspiratorial mindset by reminding us of a point made by another TWS guest, John McManus.
+At one point, he weakens the case against the conspiratorial mindset by reminding us of a point made by another guest on the Tom Woods Show, John McManus.
 McManus said, “If there were no global conspiracy, then we should expect the powers-that-be to do the right thing on occasion, if only by accident” [my paraphrase].
 But that never seems to happen, does it?

 Having entertained the possibility of a global conspiracy, Woods ends the discussion by embracing Sammeroff’s “man-in-the-mirror” perspective: “…we have met the enemy, and he is us.”
-(I should add that Wood’s views may have evolved since this interview.)
+(Note: Wood’s views may have changed since this interview.)

 In what follows, I take issue with Sammeroff’s formulation of the problem and his solution, as well as his attempt to psychologize people who believe there is indeed a global conspiracy afoot.
 In the process I advance what I prefer to call conspiracy realism, which steers a middle course between the nonsensical extremes of GGC, on the one hand, and the idea that major global conspiracies are impossible, on the other.
-As such, conspiracy realism is consistent with the logic of human action (praxeology) and methodological individualism.
+As such, conspiracy realism is consistent with methodological individualism and the logic of human action (praxeology).

-In support of this contention, I offer Exhibit A: Murray N. Rothbard, who in the course of explaining the practice of central banking, in a very learned manner, devotes considerable space to the origins of the Federal Reserve System—the details of which fulfill all the requirements of a classic political conspiracy (see Rothbard’s The Progressive Era, Chapter 14: “The Federal Reserve as Cartelization Device”).
-The consequences of this conspiracy have literally been earth-shattering and global in scope.
+In support of this contention, I offer Exhibit A: Murray N. Rothbard, who in the course of explaining the practice of central banking, in a very learned manner, devotes considerable space to the origins of the Federal Reserve System.
+The details of this economic history fulfill all the requirements of a classic political conspiracy (see Rothbard’s The Progressive Era, Chapter 14: “The Federal Reserve as Cartelization Device”).
+The consequences of this verifiable conspiracy have been global in scope and literally earth-shattering.
+After all, it was the institution of the Federal Reserve that allowed the United States to enter the First World War and impose the harsh peace of the Versailles Treaty, thus setting the stage for World War II.)

-Exhibit B: Hans Hermann Hoppe, who in his essay “Nation States, Banking, and International Politics” characterizes the push toward global government as the result of international power cliques, such as David Rockefeller’s Trilateral Commission, working in concert with governments around the world, or, as Hoppe puts it, “the banking and business elite’s conspiracy with the state.”
-(Unlike most political commentators, Hoppe is not afraid to call a spade a spade.)
+Exhibit B: Hans Hermann Hoppe, who in his essay “Nation States, Banking, and International Politics” describes the push toward global government as the result of international power cliques working in concert with governments around the world, or, as Hoppe puts it, “the banking and business elite’s conspiracy with the state.”
+Unlike most political commentators, Hoppe is not afraid to call a spade a spade.
+He goes so far as to name names, naming David Rockefeller’s Trilateral Commission as one of the groups involved in this global conspiracy.

-Sammeroff’s application of this idea reminds me of someone who, after inquiring about a plane crash, is somehow satisfied when he is told that the plane crashed due to gravity—to borrow an analogy.
-Who would be satisfied with this so-called explanation?
+Sammeroff’s application of this idea reminds me of someone who, after inquiring about a plane crash, is somehow satisfied when he is told that the plane crashed due to gravity.
+Who would be satisfied with this explanation?
 While it is true that gravity plays a role in every plane crash, the observation is beside the point.
 It tells us nothing about what we really want to know: the mechanical failure that precipitated this particular crash and what caused that failure.
 Was there foul play involved, or was this an accident due to negligence or some other factor?

 Likewise, that people respond to incentives is a general observation of human nature.
 It tells us nothing about what we really want to know: the particular incentive structures in place and, more importantly, who created these structures and whose interests are ultimately being served.
 That people respond to incentives hardly rules out the possibility of conspiracy.
 Conspirators respond to incentives too.